MrPixelized/passh-agent/README.md

 The agent has no default configuration.

 ## Limitations
-For now, the agent only works with PEM-formatted RSA private keys and openssh-formatted RSA public keys.
+ - For now, the agent only works with PEM-formatted RSA private keys and openssh-formatted RSA public keys.
 This setup will be the default if you generated your keys some time ago, but more recently generated keys by default use a proprietary private key format.
 You'll have to convert the private key to PEM RSA.
+ - To add a new key to the agent, it needs to be restarted.

 ## Implementation
 Passh-agent does not cache any private keys - it makes calls to pass anytime